luciano-fiandesio/dhis-db/README.md

 These scritps are intended for **development purposes** only and only work on a local database.

-When running the scripts in Linux, elevate to postgres user first (`sudo -i -u postgres`)
+When running the scripts in Linux, elevate to postgres user first (`sudo -i -u postgres`).